MohammadAh2002/Web-Projects/Simple Designs/Product Card/README.md

-# Carousel Component Challenge
+# Product Card Challenge
-Design a Carousel Component.
+Design a Simple Product Card.

 ## Files Included
 - `index.html`: The main HTML file for the project.